mothur/mothur.github.io/_wiki/get.coremicrobiome.md

 ### output

-The output parameter is used to specify whether you would like the fraction of OTU\'s or OTU count outputted.
+The output parameter is used to specify whether you would like the fraction of OTU's or OTU count outputted.
 Options are fraction or count.
 Default=fraction.

     mothur > get.coremicrobiome(shared=temp.job2.shared, output=count)